 I experimented with drugs.
 I had never experienced and didn’t understand physical dependency.
 I thought that kind of thing was only a lack of self-control.
 Then at the age of 21 I was quite literally cut down in my prime.
 I was at work and caused an accident.
 The shattered glass from a large glass table top lacerated my wrist.
 There was a lot of blood and in the ambulance a fear of death crossed my mind.
 Upon my arrival at the hospital, a nurse in owl scrubs applied pressure to the wound a bit differently than the paramedic and it felt as if my flesh was being torn.

-The doc wouldn’t budge so I turned to the street.
+The doc wouldn’t budge, so I turned to the street.
 Pills were very expensive.
 I decided to economize by smoking heroin, which was cheaper and stronger.
-By the way, heroin and painkillers are essentially the same thing, in case you didn’t know!
+(By the way, heroin and painkillers are essentially the same thing, in case you didn’t know!)
 While my wound healed, my life deteriorated.
 I got caught up in the legal machine.
 My possessions were in ill repair.
 I couldn’t sustain regular employment.
-I influenced some people I really care about to destroy themselves like I was.
+I influenced some people I really care about to destroy themselves like I was doing.
 I caused my mother SO MUCH heartache and distress.
 All for one thing, and it wasn’t heroin anymore.
 It was a feeling of relief, no matter how fleeting and unrealistic.
 Anything that had held any meaning whatsoever before addiction’s descent lost all value.
 My sole purpose was doing whatever it took to escape the sickness.

 The thing about withdrawal is that it’s very personalized.
 My special symptom was shortness of breath.
 I felt like I wasn’t getting oxygen.
-No matter how deep and calm my respiration, I always ended up gasping for air, incapacitated by heroin withdrawals effect on one of my most basic functions.
+No matter how deep and calm my respiration, I always ended up gasping for air, incapacitated by heroin withdrawal’s effect on one of my most basic functions.
 The ensuing panic caused occasional loss of consciousness which was not very safe!
-In addition to that, I felt extreme bodily discomfort, insomnia, inability to focus, sensations caused by the nerve damage in my wrist, temperature fluctuation, and a hatred for my existence.
-Utter and seemingly endless despair, basically.
+In addition to that, I felt extreme bodily discomfort, insomnia, inability to focus, sensations caused by the nerve damage in my wrist, temperature fluctuation, and a hatred for my existence—utter and seemingly endless despair.
 The pain I experienced during my injury and recovery was an annoyance compared to being dope-sick.

 I learned who I am, why I was the way I was, and what I’m capable of, both destructively and constructively.
 I learned my weaknesses and strengths.
 I learned not to be afraid and to have my integrity.
 I developed confidence in myself!
 I found interests and skills and honed them!

 Narconon LA is an amazing and one of a kind place.
 I mean, really.
 The hope in that place is moving.
 My life is forever changed and I am so grateful!
-What a wonderfully profound experience for anybody, and I happened to experience it.
+What a wonderfully profound experience.